sharp_am Network Interfaces

 The communication with libsharp is done via socket (Ethernet) transport by default.

-It is possible to specify certain interfaces and to change the communication protocol, using the following configuration parameters:
+It is possible to modify the communication protocol and control various network settings, using the following configuration parameters:

 Parameter